arnold on Feb 05, 2019

 In the Google SEO guide you read it is recommended that you:

-We are going to do this.
-But first we will start with the Site Title of the website.
+We will start with the Site Title of the website.
 This is a good place to work in your site-wide primary keyword.
 What you enter for the site title is what will show up in the tab at the top of the website page.
 To change the site title go to your dashboard in WordPress.

 As shown below, click setting and then general and you will see a few website settings.
 The first thing we want to do is edit our website title.
 The Site Title is displayed in the title bar of a web browser and is usually displayed in the header.
 The tagline is a short description or catchy phrase that describes what your blog is about.
 We already changed this in the customize option but I wanted to show you another place where you could change it.